 Who’s your supervisor?
 Who are the day people (or the night people, if you are one of the day people)?
 Who is greeting people?
 Remarkable positions.
 I wonder if Bruce Wayne handled conference calls when he was kicking it in the Batcave.

-Everyone in Justice League has a sensational, superhero-worthy costume to identify themselves, of course.
+Everyone in Justice League has a sensational, superhero-worthy costume.

 I certainly didn’t, but we didn’t have to dress in suit-and-tie.
 For fiscally-challenged sales reps, like myself, what is the dress code?
 How are we to match?
 Do we get a casual Friday?